A Military Spouse’s Soft Skills Are Rock-Solid

 Sell Your Soft Skills At a Career Fair or Virtual Job Fair

 There’s never been a better time to be professionally curious, and today’s labor market is poised to remain tight.
 RecruitMilitary’s career fairs and virtual job fairs deliver opportunities to speak to recruiters in a variety of settings.

-There are lots of ways to illustrate to potential employers you are a great candidate.
+There are many ways to illustrate to potential employers you are a great candidate.
 Highlight life experiences that translate well into the workplace.
 For example, you’re probably a great team builder if you’ve had to create a new infrastructure for your family that includes schools, medical care, child care, and social activities.
 This also tells a potential employer that you have strong networking and communication skills.
 These are portable skills that can move with you from base to base.

 As the labor market remains tight, employers are frequently turning to candidates with strong soft skills who can make a positive impact.
 Bonnie Amos, former First Lady of the U.S. Marine Corps said, “Military spouses have to get it done or we fail.
 And we refuse to fail.”
 Who wouldn’t want to hire someone with that attitude?